Planning Your Trip

 Car Travel & Carpools

 Due to our remote locations, a car is necessary for travel since bus service is limited (Marin Transit/Stagecoach).
-Please do not rely on Uber/Lyft, as they may bring you out, but will not back.
-Plan ahead, and give yourself an extra 10 minutes to reach your destination, especially if you are new to the area.
+Please do not rely on Uber/Lyft, as they may bring you out, but will not bring you back.
+Plan, and give yourself an extra 10 minutes to reach your destination, especially if you are new to the area.
+We encourage carpooling for the environment, but please know it is at your own risk.
+We recommend locking up and securing valuables in your trunk before reaching your meeting location.

 Registered attendees will receive info on their confirmed events and can download/print them with details on meeting locations.
 Parking at trailheads is often limited.
 Carpooling is at your own risk and coordination.
 Please lock all valuables in your trunk.